-HIS EMINENCE METROPOLITAN ALEXIOS` MESSAGE ON THE ASCENSION
+HIS EMINENCE METROPOLITAN ALEXIOS` MESSAGE ON CHURCH MUSICIAN SUNDAY

 Reverend Clergy and the Faithful of the Holy and God-protected Metropolis of Atlanta

 “Bless with Your heavenly blessing the Church Musicians who offer this ministry to You through these worship services.

 Guide them to offer hymns of praise in a holy manner to You, the Master of all.”

 Greetings in the Name of our Lord and Savior Jesus Christ!
 Sunday October 6 is designated as National Church Music Sunday, a day on which we honor the faithful service of our wonderful choir directors, chanters and choir members.
 I am proud of them, and the way they uphold the musical and liturgical traditions of our Greek Orthodox Church.
 Truly I give thanks to God that we have so many dedicated and talented individuals who serve our parish communities with commitment and dedication to the sacred art of music.